guyfawcus/beer-fest.js/docs/development.md

 the server will generate a new one on startup.
 This will have the effect of logging you out after every restart.

-For these reasons it is recoomended to run `node utils/codegen.js` and follow the instructions on how to set these two variables before you run the server.
+For these reasons it is recommended to run `node utils/codegen.js` and follow the instructions on how to set these two variables before you run the server.

-This prjoect has been written using Visual Studio Code.
+This project has been written using Visual Studio Code.
 It's not essential that you do as well, but if you would like to make the most of the type annotations and pre-commit formatting, install the [Prettier extension](https://github.com/prettier/prettier-vscode)